 There’s no one-size-fits-all, even if it is an expensive variety of gel or cream.
 With that said, here are the main differences, pros and cons, and what you can expect from using shaving gel vs cream.

 The gel doesn’t clog your razor as quickly as thick lather which helps save time.
-This experience, however, can depend on how much product you need as well as the type of product you’re using.
+However, this experience can depend on how much product you need and the type of product you’re using.

-Additionally, since the cream stays on your face longer while you brush it into a lather, you also end up moisturizing and hydrating your skin pre-shave.
+Ssince the cream stays on your face longer while you brush it into a lather, you also end up moisturizing and hydrating your skin pre-shave.
 This is a great way to avoid acne and razor burns.

 The good thing about using cream is that you have control over the thickness of your lather.
 This way, you don’t have to get stuck with a certain gel that isn’t quite at the consistency that you want.

 One of the main reasons to use shaving cream is for keeping your skin soft and supple, as well as the bristles of your facial hair.
 This takes care of some of the discomfort associated with a rough shave, so you should feel like you’ve had an ultra smooth shave.

 Hydrates the Skin